Engee documentation

 Details

-A modulated PSK signal with noise variance, specified as a scalar or vector.
+Modulated PSK is a signal with noise dispersion, specified as a scalar or vector.
 This port remains unnamed until the Var port is enabled.

 Data types